Symmetry- and energy-resolved entanglement dynamics in a disordered Bose-Hubbard model: Route two: The inner structure of the entanglement dynamics via and

-Second, unlike the ECW formation in Figs.~\ref{pic4}(a),(b), starting from the initial $p$-state, $S^{n}_{\textrm{vN},L}$ grows continuously from $0$ and no ECW arises.
-Differing also from the long-time entropy symmetrizations of the initial $l$-state [Figs.~\ref{pic4}(a),(b)], a strong entropy inhomogeneity develops and stabilizes in the cluster MBL [Fig.~\ref{pic5}(a)].
-A qualitative justification on this finding may run as follows.
-Take channels $n=1,6$ in an $L=14,N=7$ chain with small $\mu$ as an example.
-According to Fig.~\ref{pic5}(c), the $n=1$ channel is dominated by configurations with $6$ bosons moved to near the left entanglement cut and $1$ boson left within the left half-chain.
-While the $n=6$ channel is dominated by configurations with $6$ bosons localized around the original site and $1$ boson hopping across the left cut into the right half-chain.
-Because the leading energy mismatch between the initial $p$-state and the $n=6$ channel is small, any additional fluctuations induced by hoppings of single boson within right half-chain are relatively important, thus these processes are restricted and the corresponding $S^{n=6}_{\textrm{vN},L}$ gets suppressed.
-In comparison, the leading energy mismatch between the initial $p$-state and the $n=1$ channel is large, so comparatively fluctuations within the $n=1$ channel owing to tunnelings of single boson along left half-chain are less influential, suggesting the corresponding hopping processes are more extended.
-In other words, the size of the pertinent block in $\widetilde{\rho}_{L,n=1}$ increases.
-Accordingly, after normalization, $S^{n=1}_{\textrm{vN},L}$ becomes enhanced.
-In this sense, it is the significant energy gap between channels $n=1,6$, together with its interplay with weak disorders, that underpins the dynamics of cluster MBL [Figs.~\ref{pic5}(a),(c)].
-Other pairs of channels can be addressed in a similar way.
-Thereby, manipulations upon the initial $p$-state give rise to the equilibrated coexistence of particle and entropy inhomogeneities in one unified dynamical setting.
+Second, unlike the entanglement imbalance pattern formation in Figs.~\ref{pic4} and \ref{pics1}, starting from the $p$-state, $S^{n}_{\textrm{vN}}$ grows continuously from zero and no special pattern arises.
+Differing also from the long-time entropy symmetrization in Figs.~\ref{pic4} and \ref{pics1}, a strong entropy inhomogeneity develops inside the cluster MBL regime [see Figs.~\ref{pic5}(a),(b)].
+A qualitative justification for this may run as follows.
+Still take the pair of channels $n=1,\ 6$ in an $L=14,~N=7$ chain with small $\mu$ as an example. \begin{enumerate} \item[(i)] According to Fig.~\ref{pic5}(c), the $n=1$ channel is dominated by the configurations with $6$ bosons moved to near the left entanglement cut and $1$ boson left within the left half-chain.
+While the $n=6$ channel is dominated by the configurations with $6$ bosons localized around the original leftmost site and $1$ boson hopping across the left cut into the right half-chain. \item[(ii)] Because the leading energy mismatch between the initial $p$-state and the state in the channel $n=6$ is small, any additional fluctuations induced by the hoppings of single boson within the right half-chain are relatively important, thus these processes are restricted and the corresponding $S^{n=6}_{\textrm{vN}}$ gets suppressed. \item[(iii)] In comparison, the leading energy mismatch between the initial $p$-state and the state in the channel $n=1$ is large, so comparatively, the fluctuations within the $n=1$ channel owing to the single-boson tunnelings along the left half-chain are less influential, suggesting that the corresponding hopping processes are more extended, i.e., the size of the pertinent block in $\tilde{\rho}_{\Lft,n=1}$ rises.
+Accordingly, after the normalization, $S^{n=1}_{\textrm{vN}}$ becomes enhanced. \end{enumerate} In this sense, it is the significant energy gap between the channels $n=1,\ 6$, together with its interplay with the weak disorder, that underpins the dynamics of the cluster MBL regime [see Figs.~\ref{pic5}(a)-(c)].
+Other pairs of channels could be addressed in a similar way.
+Through manipulating the initial $p$-state, we therefore find the equilibrated coexistence of the particle and entropy inhomogeneities in one unified dynamical setting.